-Separately, in November 2008, Parliament enacted the Climate Change Act 2008, which includes a framework for the adoption of environmental trading schemes.
-In January 2011, under the Climate Change Act 2008, SWS submitted a Climate Change Adaptation Report to Defra to report on the current and predicted impact of climate change on its functions and its proposals and policies for adapting to climate change.
-SWS must also comply with any guidance or directions made by the Secretary of State under the Act.
-As large consumers of electricity, Regulated Companies are affected by the new UK Carbon Reduction Commitment Energy Efficiency Scheme (the "CRC").
-The CRC Energy Efficiency Scheme Order (the "CRC Order") entered into force on 22 March 2010.
+As large consumers of electricity, Regulated Companies are affected by the UK Carbon Reduction Commitment Energy Efficiency Scheme (the "CRC").
+The CRC Energy Efficiency Scheme Order (the "CRC") Order") entered into force on 22 March 2010.
 The CRC is a mandatory cap and trade scheme, which commenced on 1 April 2010 and which is applicable to organisations whose half-hourly metered electricity consumption is greater than 6000MWh in the qualification period (which for the first phase of the CRC is the calendar year 2008).
 This is intended to capture organisations with annual electricity bills across all sites in the region of £1 million or more.
 To determine whether this threshold is exceeded, the half hourly metered UK electricity consumption of all subsidiaries within a corporate group as at the end of the qualification period (31 December 2008 for the first phase) are aggregated and the highest UK parent company assumes the obligations under the CRC on behalf of the whole group.
 Emissions that are covered under the EU Emissions Trading Scheme or by climate change agreements are typically exempt from the CRC.
 The scheme started in April 2010 with an introductory phase in which allowances will be sold from April of each year.
 Initially, the first phase was intended to run to April 2013, but it will now be extended to April 2014 by the CRC Energy Efficiency Scheme (Amendment) Order 2011.
-In the first phase, the sale of allowances will be retrospective and will commence in April 2012 in respect of the 2011-2012 compliance period, (the first year of the Scheme is a reporting year only).
+In the first phase, the sale of allowances is retrospective and commenced in April 2012 in respect of the 2011-2012 compliance period, (the first year of the Scheme was a reporting year only).
 Under the current CRC Order, the Government will impose a cap on the number of allowances available in Phase 2 and these will be auctioned to participants.
-It should be noted, however, following the launch of a report on the cap and auction phase of the operation of the CRC by the Committee for Climate Change on 24 September 2010, the Government is reviewing the operation of the second phase and in January 2011 the Government issued a number of informal discussion papers with a view to issuing a more formal consultation towards the end of 2011.
-One of the areas to be reviewed is retention of the cap and the auction process and, at present, it is not known if these will be replaced, for example, by an extension of the approach taken in Phase 1 (i.e. the selling of an unlimited number of allowances at a fixed price).
-Participants will be ranked according to their performance in the CRC in a league table that will be publicly available to provide a reputational driver to the CRC.
+Allowances with respect to 2012/13 emissions will be £12 per tonne of carbon dioxide (tCO2).
+Participants are currently ranked according to their performance in the CRC in a league table that is publicly available to provide a reputational driver to the CRC.
 Following an announcement in the Government Spending Review in October 2010, funds raised from the sale/auction of allowances will no longer be recycled to participants but will be used to support the public finances, including spending on the environment.